-Pain during period has been one of the most common, annoying issue for most women.
+Pain during the period has been one of the most common, annoying issues for most women.
 We call it muscle cramp while doctors call it “dysmenorrhea”.
 It can occur before or during that time of the month.
-Women with dysmenorrhea may feel cramp in lower belly or back.
-Its intensity rang from mild to severe.
-This pain causes by the contraction of the muscle in the uterus or womb.
-Additionally, it is accompanied by some other symptoms such as nausea and vomiting, sweating, faintness and dizziness, bloating and headaches.
+Women with dysmenorrhea may feel a cramp in lower belly or back.
+Its intensity range from mild to severe.
+This pain causes the contraction of the muscle in the uterus or womb.
+Additionally, it is accompanied by some other symptoms such as nausea and vomiting, sweating, faintness and dizziness, bloating, and headaches.

 - Temporarily reduces fever and relieves minor aches and pains

 - Pain reliever recommended by doctors

 - Relieves minor pain of arthritis, menstrual cramps, backache, and headache

 - Includes one bottle of 200 Advil Liqui-Gel, liquid-filled ibuprofen capsules.
 Make pain a distant memory with Advil ibuprofen, the #1 selling pain reliever (among over the counter pain relievers), providing safe, effective pain relief for over 30 years.

 - So whether you have a headache, muscle aches, backaches, menstrual pain, minor arthritis, and other joint pain, or aches and pains from the common cold, nothing’s stronger or longer-lasting.(1) The medicine in Advil is #1 doctor recommended for pain relief.

 Some pain relievers can help relieve muscle cramps pain like paracetamol, ibuprofen, or naproxen in case you have a mild menstrual cramp.
 For best relief, you should take these medications as soon as bleeding or cramping begins.
 Don’t worry if you are the person who really cares about your health.